dpankros/uiuc_cs513_project/part_1.md

 > a.
 Target (Main) use case U1: data cleaning is necessary and sufficient (20 points)

-You'd likely be able to use standard data cleaning techniques to produce a dataset suitable for at least the following
+You'd likely be able to use standard data cleaning techniques to produce a dataset suitable for at least the following applications:
-applications:

 - Non-production-critical online applications like reference systems
 - Data mining applications like analytics systems concerning the New York City restaurant industry
 - Unsupervised machine learning applications, which would likely be most valuable for pattern recognition and possible generative AI use cases

+#### Use case U0

 > b.
 “Zero data cleaning” use case U0: data cleaning is not necessary (5 points)

-Since these raw data contain at least several inconsistencies we consider to be severe, we believe that they are unsuitable for use in user-facing applications.
+Since these raw data contain at least several inconsistencies we consider to be severe, we believe they are unsuitable for use in user-facing applications.
 Further, we don't believe that data mining applications over the raw data would produce reliable results.

 Thus, we believe that only unsupervised learning applications would be suitable for the raw data.
-The accuracy of results generated from these applications should not be directly relied upon for critical applications.
+The accuracy of results generated from these applications should not be directly relied upon for critical applications, however.

+#### Use case U2

 > c.
 “Never enough” use case U2 : data cleaning is not sufficient (5 points)

 We believe there are many applications for which even data cleaning would not be sufficient, including the following:

 - Any application involving knowing true prices because the currency is very sparse.
 We can guess, but never know, that the prices are in comparable units.
 - Any application for which data accuracy and consistency is critical.
 We anticipate these applications will primarily be user-facing
 - Automated systems in which the results of the automation are used to ensure safety, drive revenue, or other critical purposes.

 ### Data Quality Problems (30 points)

 > a.
 List obvious data quality problems with evidence (examples and/or screenshots) (20 points)

 Generally speaking, the schema for these data is largely denormalized, which reduces or eliminates the opportunity to establish referential integrity in many cases.
-These reductions in turn can reduce the overall quality of the data.
-We believe it's important to note, however, that many front-end applications -- particularly their performance -- can benefit from this denormalized arrangement.
+These reductions or limitations can in turn can reduce the overall quality of the data.

+We believe it's important to note, however, that many front-end applications can benefit from this denormalized arrangement, particularly their performance.
-1. Dish
-2. Menu
-3. MenuItem
-4. MenuPage

-Several data inconsistencies exist in this collection.
-5 menu records indicate a different number of pages than are actually stored in the `MenuPage` table, and 217 Menus also differ in the number of Dishes stored versus the number of dishes referenced in the 'dish_count' column.
-In each instance, only the first page number is stored.
-Additionally, some "pages" seemingly contain hundreds of dishes, which calls into question whether the `page_number` column is actually used in a semantically consistent way.
+We detail specific data quality problems for each table below.

-#### Dish
+#### `Dish`

+The schema for this table is as follows:

 | Table    | Column               | Type     | Null Count | Domain                |
 |----------|----------------------|----------|------------|-----------------------|